• +91 7821055537, +91 9982201414

 Step 2: Define the Game Concept

-• What is the theme? (e.g., mining, farming, space, and empire building)
+• The theme (e.g., mining, farming, space, and empire building)

-• What is the main resource? (gold, energy, clicks, XP)
+• The main resource (gold, energy, clicks, XP)

 • Will there be prestige mechanics or rebirth loops?

-This step involves outlining the core idea and theme of the game.
-It requires you to establish what the game is about, including its setting, characters, and the overall goal.
-You lay a solid foundation for the game development process, ensuring that all subsequent design decisions align with your initial vision.
-Below is an idea of how you can define the game concept:
+This step focuses on outlining the main idea and theme of the game.
+It involves defining the game’s setting, characters, and overall objective.
+Establishing these core elements creates a strong foundation for the game development process, guiding all future design choices to align with your original vision.
+Here is an example of how to define the game concept:

 • Theme: Space Mining